Q1. What is a Home Loan?

 Q32.
 What are the top home loan providers in India?

-Due to the huge demand of home loans, banks and NBFCs across India provide home loans to their customers.
+Due to the huge demand for home loans, banks and NBFCs across India provide home loans to their customers.
 Some of the leading banks who provide home loans to individuals include HDFC Bank, Axis Bank, ICICI Bank, State Bank of India and associates, Bank of Baroda, RBL Bank and many others.
 Leading NBFCs in India that provide home loans in India include India Bulls, Bajaj Finance, Financiers, LIC Housing Finance and may others.